Machine-Learning-Headquarters/.github/profile/README.md

   Can we use the same hardware to scale a super computer from $100 to $100 million?

   Can we produce a risc-v processor that uses DDR5, PCIE5, 10Gbe network, and runs C/python without paying license fees?
+Do we need NVME?

   What is the fastest way to connect nodes in a cluster that is "plug and play" (just buy more nodes, not more connectors, or bigger nodes)